 For those travellers who are eager to learn more about the culinary history of tapas, Tapas Food Tour – accompanied by a knowledgeable guide – is a great way to spend a few hours in Seville.
 Most of the tours are around 2.5 hours, and they include a visit to several restaurants and bars.

-If you plan on visiting Seville and do a DIY food tour, there are a couple of must-try dishes to try:
+If you plan on visiting Seville and doing a self-guided food tour, there are a couple of must-try dishes to try:

 Getting to and around Seville